 Tip #2: Authorize the Screening Promptly

 Tenant screening can’t even begin without your written or electronic consent.
 Most landlords or platforms will send a separate authorization link via email.
 Responding within minutes, not hours, can get the ball rolling immediately.
-Keep an eye on your inbox (and spam folder), especially in the hours after submitting your application.
+Keep an eye on your inbox (and spam folder), initiate processing time background checks immediately, especially in the hours after submitting your application.

 Tip #3: Give a Heads-Up to Employers and References